kellerkinderDE/devenv-shopware/README.md

 - php82

 ## PHP debugging
-As mentioned in the features section, Xdebug is shipped with devenv and you need to activate it to actually debug something.
-For the Frontend you can use the [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?gl=US&hl=en) extension when using Chrome.
-Alternatively you can simply add a query parameter to the URL you want to debug.
+As mentioned in the features section, Xdebug is shipped with devenv, and you need to activate it to actually debug something.
+For the Frontend, you can use the [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?gl=US&hl=en) extension when using Chrome.
+Alternatively, you can simply add a query parameter to the URL you want to debug.
 Like this: `https://127.0.0.1:8000/?XDEBUG_SESSION=1`
-This also works great when having to debug API requests, e.g in Insomnia.
+This also works great when having to debug API requests, e.g. in Insomnia.

-For the CLI you can use the integrated debug helper `debug` by simply adding it before your CLI commands, e.g. `debug bin/console`.
+For the CLI, you can use the integrated debug helper `debug` by simply adding it before your CLI commands, e.g. `debug bin/console`.

 ## License
 MIT